suffolklibraries/sljekyll/_libraries/gainsborough-community-library.md

 meta-description: "Free computer access, wifi, printing, room hire, children's activities, older people's activities, health & wellbeing groups, sports equipment, free sanitary products."
 branch-news: '<ul>
               <li>Gainsborough Community Library will be opening at 10:30am on Thursday 11 July due to staff training.</li>
+              <li>Gainsborough Community Library is looking for <a href="/events-activities/summer-holidays/summer-reading-challenge/volunteer-for-the-summer-reading-challenge/">Summer Reading Challenge volunteers</a>.</li>
               <li>Gainsborough Community Library and <a href="http://ipswichcm.org.uk/">Ipswich Community Media</a> are looking for two young volunteers aged 16+ to help run a radio project.
 This opportunity is for 2.5 hours a week and includes 10 weeks&apos; free training.
 Contact the library for more information.</li>
               </ul>'
 ---